First-order phase transitions and cosmic evolution: thermodynamic approach to generalized holographic dark energy: Holographic energy density and dynamics

 where we have considered Eq. (\ref{eq:coinci}).
 This latter expression provides a direct thermodynamic interpretation of the holographic dark sector, fully analogous to the $P-v$ equation of state of van der Waals fluids.
 Using the standard definition of classical thermodynamics, criticality occurs when \cite{callen}

 leading to critical values $(P_{c},v_{c},T_{c})$ associated with first–order phase transitions of cosmological origin.
 As can be seen, the nontrivial dependence on $R_A$ of the coincidence parameter opens the door to critical phenomena within the Einstein framework.
-Consequently, a considerably more complex cosmological thermodynamics can emerge from a minimal extension in the description of the standard scenario, where for a single fluid the effective pressure reads
+Consequently, as evident from Eq. (\ref{eq:EoS_PvT}), a significantly richer cosmological thermodynamics may arise from a minimal extension of the standard scenario, in which, for a single fluid description, the effective pressure constructed above is simply given by